Yigaue/oh-ok/README.md

 Install via npm:

-## Contributing to Ohok
+## Contributing to Ohok editor

-Thank you for your interest in contributing to Ohok!
+Thank you for your interest in contributing to Ohok editor!
 We welcome all contributions.

 ## How to Contribute